 Whatever your next step, be it an internship or part-time job, graduate school, your dream job or just the first of many next steps, we are here to work with you to develop a career plan that’s right for you.

 Grand View University partners with Handshake - a modern career development platform - to be a one-stop-shop for launching your career.

 - Search for jobs, internships, and volunteer opportunities

 - Access personalized job recommendations based on your major and interests

-- Actively engage in your classes.
-Professors have tons of connections, from colleagues in the field to former students, making them a valuable resource during your job search and job reference.
+- Actively engage in your classes and go to your instructors’ office hours.
+Professors have tons of connections, from colleagues in the field to former students, which can be valuable during your job or internship search.

-- Take advantage of networking and volunteer events on campus or in your community.
+- Attend networking events, career fairs, and volunteer events on campus or in your community.